 In freezing weather, don't use your washer until the windshield is warmed.
 Otherwise the washer fluid can form ice on the windshield, blocking your vision.

-The LOW WASH light on your instrument panel cluster will glow when the fluid level is low.
+The LOW WASHER FLUID message in the message center will appear when the fluid level is low.